Audit Quality Assessments

 How does the Protocol work?

-Under the Protocol, audit firms provide the audit committees of all their reporting issuer clients with CPAB's annual audit quality assessment report.
+Under the Protocol, audit firms provide the audit committees of all their reporting issuers with CPAB's annual audit quality assessment report.
 The annual audit quality assessment report highlights CPAB's common findings across its inspections in a given year, as well as recommendations to improve audit quality.

 If CPAB inspects a reporting issuer's audit file that year, the audit firm will also provide that reporting issuer's audit committee with significant findings, if any, specific to a reporting issuer's audit file inspection.
 The significant inspection findings are written by CPAB and include the audit firm’s response to ensure a fair and balanced communication to the audit committee.
 Audit committee members receiving the information should ensure it remains confidential.
 The audit firm will confirm to CPAB that the specific inspection findings have been communicated to the audit committee.